AdamRauff/SproutingGuidance/README.txt

 Description of subdirectories

-IM_Projections - Folder containing samples of image projections analyzed in the paper.
+N01 - Folder containing samples of image projections analyzed in the paper.